The Bankrate promise

 How students can afford college

 Prospective students should, first and foremost, fill out the Free Application for Federal Student Aid (FAFSA).
-Even if you don’t think that you’ll qualify for federal aid, you may be surprised at what’s open to you.
+Even if you don’t think you’ll qualify for federal aid, you may be surprised at what’s open to you.
 It costs nothing to fill out the FAFSA, and it’s the only way to see what federal grants, loans and work-study opportunities are available.
+Plus, some financing opportunities require the FAFSA even if you don’t qualify for funding directly through the government.

 Some common ways students pay for college are: